 Fair Oaks Truck Accident Lawyer

-- Broken Bones — Collisions with commercial trucks can result in shattered bones that take months to fully heal, if ever.
+- Broken Bones: Collisions with commercial trucks can result in shattered bones that take months to fully heal.

-- Neck and Back Trauma — This is the most common type of injury reported in vehicle collisions.
-A serious neck injury or back injury can result in debilitating pain that may require surgery to correct.
+- Neck and Back Trauma: This is the most common type of injury reported in vehicle collisions.
+A severe neck or back injury can result in debilitating pain that may require surgery to correct.

-In many instances, the operator of the commercial tractor-trailer was negligent and that negligence proximately caused the collision.
+In many instances, the operator of the large tractor-trailer was negligent, and that negligence proximately caused the collision.
 Examples of big rig operator negligence include:

-- Poor training that leads to poor operation of the truck
+- Poor training leads to poor operation of the truck

 - Reckless driving like speeding or talking on a cell phone

 - Use of drugs or alcohol

 - Driver fatigue